amah/async/documentation.md

 To be noticed, the built-in loop controllers currently provided in async4j address flow controls only, multi-threading concerns will be covered in coming releases.
-For now, the multi-threading can be introduced explicitly in the loop structure by submitting body function to a thread pool for execution, see 'Async.withPool()` helper method.
+For now, the multi-threading can be introduced explicitly in the loop structure by submitting body function to a thread pool for execution, see `Async.withPool()` helper method.

 The following example show a simple use case of a parallel loop: